fwph/pytest-examples/README.md

 py.test is quite straightforward to use, actively developed, and has an extensive library of plugins. it can even make writing tests fun!

+#### wait wait wait: how do i install it?

+right:

+    $ pip install pytest

+or, since you're using this tutorial:

+    $ pip install -r requirements.txt